open-telemetry/opentelemetry-ruby/website_docs/quick_start.md

 end
 ```

-Now that you have setup your application to perform tracing you'll need to configure the SDK to export the traces to somewhere that will vizualize them for you.
+Now that you have setup your application to perform tracing, you'll need to configure the SDK to export the traces somewhere.
+Our example loaded the `OTLP` exporter, which the SDK tries to use by default.
+Next, we'll use the OpenTelemetry Collector to receive these traces and visualize them using Jaeger and Zipkin!

 ### Exporting Traces